iScsc/iscsc.fr/README.md

 ```
 iscsc.fr
 ├── backend                 *contains the server-side code and API*
-│   ├── controllers/         *usefull js function for each model*
+│   ├── controllers/         *usefull js functions for each model*
+│   ├── middleware/          *js functions that run between the frontend and backend*
 │   ├── models/              *contains the database models*
 │   ├── routes/              *routes and functions to executes for each model*
 │   ├── app.js              *main application for the backend*